Prenatal to Adolescent Psychiatric Genomics

 Audrey Paulin, Seavers Undergraduate Research Scholar (SURS)

-Audrey is a Seaver Undergraduate Research Scholar at Dr. Mahjani lab.
-She is an undergraduate student pursuing her studies in Psychology at New York University.
-Her true passion lies in unraveling the etiology of autism and advocating for diversity and inclusion in the scientific community.
-At Dr. Mahjani’s lab, she investigates the varying prevalence and patterns of psychiatric comorbidities among individuals with autism from different ancestral populations.
-In addition to her studies, Audrey is receiving training in scientific research conduct and statistical analysis under the guidance of Dr. Mahjani, while also delving into the genetics of diverse populations through mentorship from Ms. Natividad Avila.
+Audrey was a Seaver Undergraduate Research Scholar in Dr. Mahjani’s lab, where she investigated the varying prevalence and patterns of psychiatric comorbidities among individuals with autism from different ancestral backgrounds.
+In addition to her studies, she received training in scientific research conduct and statistical analysis, contributing significantly to the understanding of her research topic.

 Alumni